-If you’re spending New Year’s in Madrid than you’re in for a special treat!
+If you’re spending New Year’s Eve in Madrid then you’re in for a special treat!
 Madrid is an amazing city, it’s the largest city in Spain and people come from far and wide to celebrate the new year together.
-Whether you want to spend quality time with your friends at a long Spanish dinner or party till the sun rises amongst the beautifulvmetropolitan buildings downtown.
-Embrace the Spanish way and ring in 2017 just as the Madrileños would by following these 5 hints and tips for New Year’s Eve in Madrid!
+Whether you want to spend quality time with your friends at a long Spanish dinner or party till the sun rises amongst the beautiful metropolitan buildings downtown.
+Embrace the Spanish way and ring in 2021 just as the Madrileños would by following these 5 hints and tips for New Year’s Eve in Madrid!

 New Year’s Eve Dinner